Great

 Music

-Music is an important part of convent life and she was an accomplished musician.
-She composed 77 chants and the first musical play in history.
+Music is an important part of convent life and she was an

 There is an interesting explanation of the importance of her music here